 Because the GOP duration of screen sharing is relatively long (5-10 seconds), normally, the bitrate follows a regular cycle, represented by a curve which peaks at keyframes.

-Normally, video frame rate should stabilize at around 15 FPS or higher (5-10 FPS for screen sharing).
-If the frame rate experiences fluctuations larger than 5 FPS or falls and stays below 10 FPS, it indicates network congestion or jitter.
-When this happens, users experience lag.
-Points of excessively low frame rates are marked red in the graph.
+Normally, video frame rate should stabilize at around 15 fps or higher (5-10 fps for screen sharing).
+If the frame rate experiences fluctuations larger than 5 fps or falls and stays below 10 fps, it indicates network congestion or jitter.
+When this happens, users experience stutter.
+Periods of excessively low frame rates are marked red in the graph.

 Stable device performance is necessary for a successful audio/video call.
 Preferably, the device uses a small amount of system resources, does not compete for resources with other devices, and collects data without interference.
 Pay attention to the following aspects when checking device status.